ministryofjustice/licences/Notes.md

 will take a snapshot of the current state of the licences row for the booking iff the template name has changed or there is no snapshot or the licence has been changed since the last snapshot.

-Provided that no further changes are made to the licences row (by updateLicence or updateSection in licenceClient.js) then every subsequent call to getPdfLicenceData will have no effect on snapshots or licence versions.
+Provided that no further changes are made to the licences row (by updateLicence or updateSection in licenceClient.ts) then every subsequent call to getPdfLicenceData will have no effect on snapshots or licence versions.

 Any call to updateLicence or updateSection will bump the licence version (once) so that the next call to